Sen. Ben Cardin Wins Primary Over Chelsea Manning, 6 Others

 BALTIMORE (AP) — Some incumbent Democrats have felt heat this election cycle as they faced self-styled progressive challengers from the left.
 Ben Cardin, a popular and well-funded U.S. senator in Maryland, was never one of them.

-On Tuesday, Cardin handily won a primary in his bid for a third term, beating convicted leaker Chelsea Manning and six other challengers.
+On Tuesday, Cardin handily won a primary in his bid for a third Senate term, beating convicted leaker Chelsea Manning and six other longshot challengers.

+Celebrating in Baltimore, Cardin told The Associated Press he’s humbled by the “overwhelming vote of trust” from Maryland’s Democrats.
+He was already looking forward to the campaign for November’s general elections.

+Tony Campbell of Baltimore County defeated 10 other candidates for the Republican nomination.

 The Democratic primary was never widely perceived as a competitive contest.
 There were no debates, few candidate forums and hardly any polling.

-Manning ran an unorthodox and largely under-the-radar grassroots campaign.
-She sought to gain traction by arguing that Cardin had been an establishment Democrat in Washington for so long that he’d lost the plot.
+Manning, America’s most famous convicted leaker and an internationally-known transgender activist, ran an unorthodox and largely under-the-radar grassroots campaign.
+Cardin’s highest-profile challenger, Manning sought to gain traction by arguing that the sitting senator had been an establishment Democrat in Washington for so long that he’d lost the plot.

-But her candidacy failed to resonate with many voters in a blue state that’s home to federal employees and defense contractors.
+Her candidacy failed to resonate with many voters in a blue state that’s home to federal employees and defense contractors.
 She made few appearances in Maryland.
 Her platform included closing prisons, freeing inmates and eliminating national borders.
+Her major goal was abolishing the Immigration and Customs Enforcement agency.

 Days after tweeting in May that the primaries were “rigged” and there was no point in voting, Manning made headlines after a photo on her Twitter account apparently showed her on an upper-story window ledge.
-Kelly Wright, a friend who also served as her campaign communications director, told The Associated Press at the time that the candidate needed the “space to heal” but would stay in the race.
+Kelly Wright, a friend who also served as her campaign communications director, told the AP at the time that Manning needed “space to heal” but would still run.

-Manning and fellow candidates Jerome Segal and Rikki Vaughn wrote a June 7 opinion piece in The Washington Post, trying to push Cardin “to engage with us in a vigorous debate.”
-They asserted he’d been “missing in action.”

-Cardin responded that their “joint op-ed came literally seven days before voters started going to the polls, which makes you wonder the sincerity of their effort.”
+On Tuesday night, Manning issued a statement saying her campaign “advanced an anti-authoritarian agenda” with ideas she wanted to push “into the mainstream and onto the ballot.”
+She described her Senate bid as part of a “growing political insurrection.”

+Manning also disclosed Tuesday that she had to step back from campaigning to prioritize her health.
+“I found the space and the treatment I need to heal, with close friends by my side to provide love and support,” she said.

+Mileah Kromer, director of the Sarah T. Hughes Field Politics Center at Goucher College, said there was never much of a push to unseat Cardin in Maryland.
+She said that outside of “some hardcore progressive communities who wanted him out,” Cardin remained popular among state Democrats and was on the progressive side on a number of issues.

+Campbell was endorsed by Michael Steele, the former Republican National Committee chairman and a former Maryland lieutenant governor.

-Cardin has major name recognition within the state; he served 20 years in the U.S. House before becoming a senator in 2006.
+Political analysts say Cardin will be a tough candidate to beat in November for more reasons than his campaign war chest — reported at $2.8 million in early June.
+He has major name recognition in Maryland — he served 20 years in the U.S. House before becoming a senator in 2006 — and his national profile has only grown during the Trump administration.

+Cardin said he believes Maryland voters “want a Congress that can stand up to President Trump in regards to the values of this nation.”

 Follow @WJZ on Twitter and like WJZ-TV | CBS Baltimore on Facebook